earthcube2020/ec20_abernathey_etal/Readme.md

-# Pangeo Cloud Storage Benachmarks
+# Pangeo Cloud Storage Benchmarks

 Investigation of the throughput of various cloud storage formats and services.
 Prepared for the 2020 EarthCube Meeting by Ryan Abernathey.